wiktor-obrebski/projectksi/README.rst

 I assume that you have *virtualenv* and *easy_install* installed in you Python.

-First you need use virtualenv package to create a virtual environment and install *pyramid* in it.
+First you need use virtualenv package to create a virtual environment.
 To do so, invoke the following::

     $ virtualenv --no-site-packages {targetDirectoryName}
     cd {targetDirectoryName}
-    bin/easy_install pyramid

 Parameter *--no-site-packages* is deprecated and used as default in new version of *virtualenv*.
 Next you should clone project to this directory and run default setup.py file::